Yang-Xijie/mkv2mp4_fcp/README.md

+# ARCHIVE REASON
+This repo uses rather complicated methods to convert media.
+In fact, all these could be done by `ffmpeg`.

+Check new repo at [mkv2mov](https://github.com/Yang-Xijie/mkv2mov)

 # README
 This repo provides kinds of shell scrips to help you convert media that may be not well supported on `macOS`.